Registering Cloudera Hybrid Environments

 Telemetry section

 Enable Cloudera Observability (optional) When this is enabled, diagnostic information about job and query execution is sent to Cloudera Observability for Data Hub clusters.
-For more information, refer to Enabling workload analytics and logs collection.
+For more information, see Enabling workload analytics and logs collection.

 Register Environment page